NBA Rumors: Raptors Could Trade Valanciunas, Wright, And Draft Pick For Bradley Beal, Per ‘Bleacher Report’

 The Toronto Raptors continue to prove that they made the right decision to trade DeMar DeRozan for Kawhi Leonard last summer.
-With Leonard on their roster, the Raptors entered the 2018-19 NBA season as one of the top favorite NBA teams to fully dominate the LeBron James-less Eastern Conference.
+With Leonard on their roster, the Raptors entered the 2018-19 NBA season as one of the favorite NBA teams to dominate the Eastern Conference.
 As of now, the Raptors have won eight of their last 10 games and are currently sitting in the No. 2 spot in the Eastern Conference with a 34-13 record.

 However, the Raptors are still looking to upgrade their roster before the February NBA trade deadline.
-According to Ken Berger of Bleacher Report, the Raptors have made it known to the entire league that they are interested in adding an elite shooting guard to their team where Bradley Beal is among their top trade targets.
+According to Ken Berger of Bleacher Report, the Raptors have made it known to the entire league that they are interested in adding an elite shooting guard to their team, and Bradley Beal is among their top trade targets.
 Berger suggested that the Raptors could offer a trade package including Jonas Valanciunas, Delon Wright, and a future first-round pick to the Wizards for Beal.

 “In the East, Toronto and Boston are among the most motivated teams to come calling, for obvious but unique reasons.
 The Raptors have made it known in front-office circles that they’re interested in adding an elite shooting guard, rival executives say.
 A package including Jonas Valanciunas, Delon Wright and a first-round pick might be a sensible starting point to the discussion, one of the execs said.”